 See all of our self-catering cottages near Muncaster.

-Appleby-in-Westmorland is a wonderful market town in the Eden Valley.
+Appleby is a wonderful market town in the Eden Valley.
 Full of history, it sits alongside the River Eden, making it the perfect place to start a riverside walk.
 The full circular route is about 7 miles long and follows both the main river and Hoff Beck.
 It takes in some of the best sites of the town - including Appleby Castle and the pretty main street - before heading into woodland and then offering gorgeous views across the Eden Valley.

 Browse our Appleby cottages.